Most Tankless Water Heaters Won't Work With a Hot Water Circulating System

 However, the tankless heater wasn't designed to raise the water temperature only a few degrees.
 When the inlet water gets up near the set point, which it will rather quickly, then the heater won't know quite what to do.
 The Exhaust temperature might not ever stabilize, and thus could cause headaches for the tankless electronics.
 Tankless heaters for the most part just weren't designed to work with circulating pumps.
 All sorts of strange malfunctions could pop up with such an arrangement.

-Demand hot water systems are an entirely different story.
+on-demand hot water systems are an entirely different story.

 As far as the water heater is concerned it just thinks someone turned on a faucet.
-As long as your demand system pump is capable of creating enough flow to turn on the water heater it will work fine with a tankless water heater.
+As long as your on-demand system pump is capable of creating enough flow to turn on the water heater it will work fine with a tankless water heater.